TWEEDOriginal/express-crash/README.md

 1. clone the repo

+2. Set up `.env` file, all the necessary environment variables can be found in `.env.example`

-2. Install the dependencies using the command:
+3. Install the dependencies using the command:
      ```sh
     $ npm install
     ```

-3. Run the server locally:
+4. Run the server locally:
     ```sh
     $ npm run devStart
     ```